Pankaj Dheer

-Pankaj Dheer is an Indian actor who appears in Hindi films and TV series.
-He is known for his role of Karna in TV series Mahabharat and other roles in Chandrakanta, The Great Maratha, Yug and Badho Bahu.
-He appeared in several Hindi films in small roles, including Sadak, Soldier and Baadshah.
+Pankaj Dheer (9 November 1956 – 15 October 2025) was an Indian actor who appeared in Hindi films and television.
+He was known for his role of Karna in the television series Mahabharat and roles in Chandrakanta, The Great Maratha, Yug and Badho Bahu.
+He appeared in several Hindi films in small roles, including Sadak, Soldier, Baadshah and Taarzan: The Wonder Car.

-Personal life

-Dheer has a son, Nikitin Dheer, who is also an actor.
-Niktin married Kratika Sengar.